catapopa/client-server/README.md

 # client-server
-Project for Programing and Projecting Methods using Gradle, Sockets and JavaFX
+Project for Programing and Projecting Methods using Gradle, Sockets, JavaFX and MySQL.

 Build & Run.